ianhuet/ianhuet.github.io/20230721_get_emotional.md

 ```

 ## Final Thoughts
 I'm pleased with the development experience that has been achieved.
-However, the lack of automated linting over the themed properties and the most streamlined DevEx would be a deal breaker if considering this for a large production project.
+However, the lack of automated linting over the themed properties and the [most streamlined DevEx](#style-utility) would be a major concern if considering this for a large production project.

-In a broader context, this experiment has served as a reminder of how precarious and "magical" much of this toolchain is.
+In a broader context, this experiment has served as a reminder of how precarious and "magical" much of the web toolchain is.
 Don't get me wrong, I am greatly appreciative of the community that has built these tools and made them freely available.
 Rather this is a reflection on how much more I have to learn.
 With a better understanding of these tools and how they integrate I would hope to be better able to identify where the gaps are and how to address them.
 With that I would then be delighted with this approach to creating and maintaining web application styles.

 Not wanting to stray any further outside the time box I set for this experiement I must draw a line under this for now.
 I will be going back to that same community though.
 Hopefully some good soul can give me a steer on where I am going wrong.
 Or verify if what I am looking for is actually possible?
 Or if I should be approaching this in an entirely different way?!